 UK Research and Innovation aims to help researchers and research organisations to undertake and manage research to the highest standards and provides guidance on the reporting and investigation of unacceptable research conduct.

-UKRI is considering the need for new research integrity policies; policies and processes of the former RCUK and HEFCE relating to research integrity continue to apply until further notice.
-The policies should be considered in conjunction with the Universities UK Concordat to Support Research Integrity, to which RCUK and HEFCE were founding signatories.
+UKRI is currently considering the need to revise its policies and processes related to research integrity across its nine constituent Councils.
+The policies and processes of the former RCUK and Research England continue to apply until further notice.
+RCUK and Research England policies should be considered in conjunction with the revised 2019 Universities UK Concordat to Support Research Integrity.

 The RCUK Policy and Guidelines on the Governance of Good Research Conduct continue to apply for AHRC, BBSRC, EPSRC, ESRC, MRC, NERC and STFC investments, until further notice.
 RCUK’s Policy and Guidelines cover, principally the promotion of good research conduct, including: good conduct in peer review; the need for appropriate training and development; what constitutes unacceptable research conduct; and the investigation and reporting of unacceptable research conduct.